yarikgenza/CS/HashTable/content.md

 ### Collisions

-When hashing functions same has for 2+ keys -> there is a collision.
+When hashing function returns same hash for 2 and more keys, there is a collision.

-Therefore, we place a linked-list into the bucket
+If so, we place a linked-list into the bucket

 ---